 To disable startup programs first Open Task Manager by simultaneously pressing Ctrl, Shift and Esc keys. or , right-click on the empty space of the taskbar and then click Task Manager to open the same.

-If the Task Manager is launched with minimal view, click More details button to view the actual Task Manager.
+If the Task Manager is launched with the minimal view, click the More details button to view the actual Task Manager.
 Now Move to Tab.